sagemath/sagewiki_to_gh-2022-10-10/fpsac19.md

 International Workshop on '''F'''ree and '''P'''ractical '''S'''oftware for '''A'''lgebraic '''C'''ombinatorics

-Although the organizers are primarily in the SageMath community and promote [[https://en.wikipedia.org/wiki/Free_software|free software]], all software is welcome, free or not: GAP, Maple, Mathematica, ...
-The interaction will make the richness of the workshop.
+Although the organizers are primarily in the SageMath community and promote [[https://en.wikipedia.org/wiki/Free_software|free software]], all software is welcome, free or not: GAP, Maple, Magma, Mathematica, sage, Macaulay2, ...
+The interaction will make the richness of the workshop!

 Dates: July 8-12, 2019